OpenEMS/openems/README.md

 }
 ```

+## License

+OpenEMS Edge
+OpenEMS Backend
+Copyright (C) 2016-2018 FENECON GmbH.

+This product includes software developed at FENECON GmbH: you can
+redistribute it and/or modify it under the terms of the [Eclipse Public License version 2.0](LICENSE-EPL-2.0).

+OpenEMS UI
+Copyright (C) 2016-2018 FENECON GmbH.

+This product includes software developed at FENECON GmbH: you can
+redistribute it and/or modify it under the terms of the [GNU Affero General Public License version 3](LICENSE-AGPL-3.0).

 ## Professional services and support

 OpenEMS is mainly developed by [FENECON GmbH](https://www.fenecon.de) in Germany.
 We are specialized in manufacturing and project development of energy storage systems.
 If you are interested in OpenEMS our development team would be glad to hear from you: fems@fenecon.de.